oppressionslayer/PyNFSFactorizationWrapper/README.md

     from sfactorint import p2ecm
 """

 Also i can't get this to buildin osx, only ubuntu or linux.
-Please have fun this is Alpertong's factorization in with a python Wrapper!
+Please have fun this is Alperton's factorization in with a python Wrapper!
 Very fast factorization of large numbers!